Nonlinear conjugate gradient for smooth convex functions: Progress measure

 \end{theorem}

 The sufficient-progress test used for CG is the condition of the theorem, namely, $f(\x_k)\le \phi_k^*$.
+That is, in the case of CG, the witness sequence is also the main sequence computed by CG.
 As long as this test holds, the algorithm continues to take CG steps, and the right-hand side of \eqref{eq:nestrhs} assures us that the optimal complexity bound is achieved (up to constants) in the case of both smooth convex functions and smooth, strongly convex functions.

 The main result of this section is the following theorem, which states that if the objective function is quadratic, then the progress measure is always satisfied by conjugate gradient.